How do I apply?

 Each student must be registered with their local school district before the application process can begin.
 Discuss with your school district the desire for your child to attend California School for the Deaf.

 The district is responsible to refer the student and provide the family with an application packet.
+The district must contact the admissions office at California School for the Deaf to refer the student and acquire the online application link.

 The admissions department will review a completed application packet to determine if California School for the Deaf's program can meet the student's needs.